These 5 San Francisco Neighborhoods Are Millennial Magnets

 Still, there are opportunities -- if you can find them, that is.
 San Francisco is still considered one of the top cities in the U.S. for millennials based on industries, activities, and lifestyle.
 So since there are plenty of good reasons to live here, we decided to narrow down the five neighborhoods that are seeing plenty of millennial activity in spite of the housing market.

-If there’s a neighborhood in San Francisco that’s making noise, it’s one of the city’s seven original hills: Rincon Hill — or East Cut, if you buy into the name change reported by the SF Chronicle.
-Rincon Hill is known as a vertical community with dense housing and numerous residential high-rise towers popping up over the past decade.
+If there’s a neighborhood in San Francisco that’s making noise, it’s one of the city’s seven original hills: Rincon Hill — or The East Cut, a Community Benefit District consisting of Transbay, Folsom Street, and Rincon Hill.
+This neighborhood is known as a vertical community with dense housing and numerous residential high-rise towers popping up over the past decade.
 There’s no shortage of places to live (assuming you can afford them).
 The modern feel of the area is one reason it has drawn millennials.
 It’s not only considered a great place for young people, but simply a great neighborhood in general.

 Just next door to the famous Haight-Ashbury sits the Lower Haight, which has all of the artistic vibes of the Haight without the tourists.
 The area has a relaxed vibe and quirky character, including a dynamic collection of street art and murals which are always changing.
 You’ll also spot plenty of vinyl shops, vintage stores, and one-of-a-kind art galleries.